glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 # 🎁 Gift types: Birthday problem

 A second problem will be to know if two guests could bring the same type of gift.
+Having all gifts different could make it more fun, as the guests did not know for whom the gift they bought would be.
+These gifts are not personalized.
+Let's suppose that you categorized 300 types of gifts.

 This is equivalent to another famous problem, the **birthday problem**.
 The probability that two people were born on the same day increases quickly depending on the number of people.
 It becomes almost certain, that is to say, more than $99\%$ of a chance to be valid for a group of 60 people.